-Hotels in this category are not popular these days.
-Such hotels cater to the needs of retired persons.
+Hotels of this category are not popular these days.
+Such hotels cater to the needs Of retired persons.
 They take care of their meals and lodging.
 They also offer some Mild recreational activities to the senior citizens.
-Normally all the services me offered as inclusive package rates to retired persons.
+Normally all the services me offered as inclusive package rate to the retired persons.
 Nowadays such establishments are called Old Homes and sandhya Houses' in India.